10779692/midterm/README.md

 1.)
 I cannot seem to figure out how to make that happen.
 Already in MySQL, I have the "photo" column set as "longblob" so I believe I have set that part up right.

 2.)
 At the moment, the editemployee.php file is set to manually edit the employee with the column id #2.
 That currently is Alexander Hamiliton.
-Ideally, I would like to enter a name in the form and edit their contens from there.
+Ideally, I would like to enter a name in the form and edit their contents from there.